 \section{Cross validation for model selection}

-From the tests carried out in the previous sections, one cannot determine which of the SAC parametrizations best describes the spectral function of the model with long-range interactions.
-The results of the SAC runs summarized as the five plots in Fig.~\ref{Fig.JQ3LR_SAC_05pi} have acceptable values of $\chi^2$, so none of them can be ruled out using a goodness-of-fit criterion alone.
+From the tests carried out in the previous sections, one cannot determine which of the SAC parametrizations best describes the spectral function of the model in the AFM phase.
+The results of the SAC runs summarized as the five plots in Fig.~\ref{Fig.JQ3LR_SAC_05pi} have acceptable values of $\langle \chi^2\rangle$, so none of them can be ruled out using a goodness-of-fit criterion alone.
 The extracted dispersion relations all agree reasonably well with each other, especially close to $k=0$ and $\pi$, but, to elucidate the full spectral profile, some way to discriminate between different SAC parametrizations is needed.

 A similar problem arises in the field of machine learning when comparing the ability of various models to make predictions based on a set of data.
-After training two or more models using the same input data, how can one gauge which model will perform best when new input data is introduced?
+After training two or more models using the same input data, how can one gauge which model will perform best when new input data are introduced?
 A common tool used to tackle this problem is cross validation \cite{mehta_19}.
-Rather than using the entire data set to train each model, only a subset is used, and the remaining data is instead used for validation.
-This validation data is provided as input to the trained models, and scored using some type of loss-function, typically the same loss function used to train the models initially.
+Rather than using the entire data set to train each model, only a subset is used, and the remaining data are instead used for validation.
+These validation data are provided as input to the trained models, and scored using some type of loss-function, typically the same loss function used to train the models initially.
 The validation score can then be used as a tool to compare the performance of each model.